> For the complete documentation index, see llms.txt.

 2. Select your Git integration.

-3. Add the mapping configuration for your provider:
+Add the deployment mapping configuration for your provider:

 Deployment mapping from merged PRs (click to expand)